hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 32. **Delayed**

-    Delayed time is set in the Team settings.
-For all instances, wherein the delay message is sent i.e. the delay time has passed when no agent being assigned to end user, we show a `Yes` string value in this column
+    Based on the delayed time is set in the Team settings, we send a message to the user, if this message was sent, the column value will be 'Yes', else 'No'

 33. **Messages Sent By Agent**